 Meet Charles Burns over Zoom and pose for him while he cuts your portrait.

-His virtual studio days are divided into ten-minute sittings.
+Our virtual studio days are divided into ten-minute sittings.

 Ten minutes doesn’t sound very long, but it’s more than enough to cut silhouettes of both of you.
 Charles can cut you as a pair of classic cameo portraits, mounted on separate oval mounts, or as one double silhouette.